A primer on semiconvex functions in general potential theories

 Note that we have included convexity into the definition when $\lambda = 0$.
-In many proofs involving quasi-convex functions, we can assume without loss of generality that the functions are in fact convex.
+In many proofs involving semiconvex functions, we can assume without loss of generality that the functions are in fact convex.
 For instance, this is possible for results about differentiability, since the quadratic perturbation $\frac{\lambda}{2}|\cdot|^2$ is smooth.
-This is the case for Alexandrov's~\Cref{aleks}, which clearly extends from convex to locally quasi-convex functions; that is, the following result holds.
+This is the case for Alexandrov's~\Cref{aleks}, which clearly extends from convex to locally semiconvex functions; that is, the following result holds.

-\begin{thm}[Alexandrov: locally quasi-convex version] Let $X \subset \R^n$ be open and let $u$ be locally quasi-convex on $X$.
+\begin{thm}[Alexandrov: locally semiconvex version] \sid{Theorem!Alexandrov!locally semiconvex version} Let $X \subset \R^n$ be open and let $u$ be locally semiconvex on $X$.
 Then $u$ is twice differentiable (in the Peano sense) almost everywhere on $X$ with respect to the Lebesgue measure. \end{thm}